-One of the core responsibilities that employers have to their staff is in the protection of their health and wellbeing.
-The COVID-19 pandemic has made safeguarding the physical wellness of workers a top priority - but it is important to ensure that their mental health is also being looked after.
+One of the core responsibilities employers have to their staff is protecting their health and well-being.
+The COVID-19 pandemic has made safeguarding the physical wellness of workers a top priority - but it is vital to ensure that their mental health is also being looked after.

-Here, the team at Employment Solutions share some of the key indicators to watch out for to identify members of your team who may be in need of your help and support...
+Here, the team at Employment Solutions share some key indicators to watch out for to identify members of your team who may need your help and support.

 Changes in working habits and performance

 As a manager, changes to an employee’s working habits, output and productivity may well be the first thing you notice.
-A sudden dropoff in the quality or quantity of a colleague’s work is always going to be something you will be looking out for, and is likely to be something you are able to measure using concrete metrics.
+A sudden dropoff in the quality or quantity of a colleague’s work will always be something you will be looking out for and is likely to be something you can measure using concrete metrics.

-For example, you may notice a sudden increase in the number of mistakes made by a staff member, or a decline in the amount of work they are able to complete.
-You may also see a colleague who was previously punctual become more and more tardy, or having to work longer hours to complete their allocated tasks.
+For example, you may notice a sudden increase in the number of mistakes made by a staff member or a decline in the amount of work they are able to complete.
+You may also see a previously punctual colleague become increasingly tardy or have to work longer hours to complete their allocated tasks.

 When this happens, it is vital not to immediately assume this is simply a matter of incompetence or lack of discipline.
 By speaking to the worker, you will be able to get to the bottom of what is preventing them from reaching their usual standards.

 Changes in physical appearance, grooming and body language